invisible-college/statebus/readme.md

 # Statebus

-Statebus is a replacement for HTTP that synchronizes state
+Statebus is a replacement for HTTP that synchronizes state.
-  - Each state has a URL
-  - All state can be accessed uniformly, throughout the app, via URLs
+  - All state has a URL, and can be accessed uniformly throughout the app
   - State can be a function of other state
   - Statebus guarantees all state is synchronized automatically